UPPMAX/UPPMAX-documentation/docs/cluster_guides/uppmax_systems.md

     Transferring file is described [here](file_transfer.md).

-The goal is *not* to prevent the up/download of sensitive data, instead it is to prevent the *accidental* up/download of sensitive data.
+The goal is to prevent the *accidental* up/download of sensitive data.
 As these up/downloads are monitored, in case of an accident, the extent of the leak and the person (accidentally) causing it is known.
 Identifying a responsible person in case of such an